Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The risk of cancer depends not only on the frequency, but also on the smoking regimen.
-This conclusion was made by specialists after a series of studies.
+The risk of cancer depends not only on the frequency but also on the mode of smoking.
+This is the conclusion reached by experts after a series of studies.

-It turns out that a morning cigarette, smoked 30 minutes after waking up, doubles the risk of not only lung cancer, but also cancer of the neck and head.
+It turns out that a morning cigarette, smoked half an hour after waking up, doubles the risk of developing not only lung cancer, but also neck and head cancer.

-During the experiment, it was found that the people who lit immediately after awakening, the likelihood of developing cancer increased by 79%.
-And the number of smoked cigarettes on this fact is absolutely not affected.
+During the experiment, it was found that people who lit up a cigarette immediately after waking up had a 79% higher chance of getting cancer.
+Moreover, the number of cigarettes smoked had absolutely no effect on this fact.

-Another study involved 1,850 smokers, 1,055 of whom were cancer of the head and neck.
-The results showed that people who smoked a cigarette half an hour after awakening risked developing cancer by 59% more than those who waited more than an hour.
+Another study of 1,850 smokers, 1,055 of whom had head and neck cancer, found that people who smoked a cigarette within half an hour of waking up were 59% more likely to develop cancer than those who waited more than an hour.

-Thus, morning smoking classifies people at risk for three types of cancer.
+Thus, morning smoking puts people at risk for three types of cancer at once.

-In the meantime, some scientists are conducting research, others are already ready to present their know-how.
-So, the Italian scientists have developed a special technique that increases the chances of quitting smoking even an inveterate smoker.
-This is a special non-nicotine plastic inhaler that will help overcome both physical and psychological dependence on smoking.
+While some scientists are conducting research, others are ready to present their know-how.
+Thus, Italian scientists have developed a special method that increases the chances of quitting smoking even for a heavy smoker.
+This is a special nicotine-free plastic inhaler that will help overcome both physical and psychological dependence on smoking.